SaladTechnologies/comfyui-api/README.md

 Finally, the new workflow templates must be imported and added to the `workflows` object in `src/workflows/index.ts`.
 From here they will be automatically added to the server, and have swagger docs generated.

-Producing these workflow templates can be fully automated using claude.
+Producing these workflow templates can be fully automated using [Claude 3.5 Sonnet](https://www.anthropic.com/).
 A script is provided to do this, `generateWorkflow.ts`.

 ```bash